Machine Learning for Neuroscience

 : Open lab in Colab

-Date Time Content Files Activity Feedback Lecturer
+Date Time Content Files Activity Lecturer

 Mon 10:30 - 12:30 Review and Project (Q/A) Lecture P. Barnaghi